polkadot-phoenix/manifesto/README.md

 Ambassador Programme—A program that is developed within the infrastructure that the Ambassador Fellowship provides.

-Bounty—A mechanism allowing faster access to earmarked treasury funding for specific target areas.
-The disbursement of funds is controlled by curators based on the proposer’s achieved milestones.

 Collective—On-chain groups that serve the Polkadot network and manage their membership, work, decisions and incentives on-chain.
 Examples: Technical Fellowship, Polkadot Alliance and the Anti-Scam Team.
 Collectives can use the available modules for on-chain membership, voting, process, salary and treasury management.
 Functional Fellowships are strategic, long-term, on-chain collectives.
 Working groups can be created as collectives if it serves their purpose, but it is not a requirement.

 DOT Token Holder—Those who own DOT tokens.

-Functional Fellowship—A strategic coordination body focused on a particular function within the ecosystem.
-Examples: Technical Fellowship focuses on core infrastructure, and Ambassador Fellowship concentrates on people, culture and community.
-These encourage collaboration between different working groups within the function, identify strategic objectives and solicit community-driven solutions through structured RFPs.

 Specialist Vertical—A programme developed in focused areas that the Fellowship considers a key area and within the infrastructure that the Ambassador Fellowship provides.